Local and National Funders

 NZCT

-Established in 1998, NZCT is one of New Zealand's largest gaming trusts with 13% of market share.
+Established in 1998, NZCT is one of New Zealand's largest gaming trusts with 13% of the market share.
 They make contributions to local communities, particularly in the area of amateur sport and active participation.
 They also support other important causes, including rescue and lifesaving services, community groups, education and culture.

 nzct.org.nz/grants/